 - Ongoing addition of warmer water vapor that is rising from the earth's water surfaces

 - Multiple particles (dust, salts, other ions) within the mass of clouds allow for water vapor condensation

 All those factors play a role in condensing a bunch of water vapor molecules.
 Condensation is the process of water vapor molecules coming together to form liquid water.
 This condensation coalesces water vapor into minute water droplets.

 How do clouds hold so much water?

 Clouds are masses and masses of cooled down water vapor nets encircling droplets of liquid water as well as air.
 Visible clouds are massive entities.

 One average sized cloud 1-kilometer long x 1-kilometer high will contain 500 million grams of water (or 500,000 liters).
 That's a lot of water.

 To have a visual representation of that much water: A football field lined with 2-liter bottles side to side across the whole 360 x 160 feet breadth would give the equivalent of 500,000 bottles or 1 million liters of liquid.

-Contrast that with one breath that contains 0.014 cc (= grams) of water (on the average, we exhale 400cc of water in 24 hours, almost half a liter).
+Contrast the water in clouds with that in our breath.
+One breath contains 0.014 cc (= grams) of water (on the average, we exhale 400cc of water in 24 hours, almost half a liter).
 This is about 1 tablespoon each hour.